Creating Trackable QR Codes

 - Go to Google’s URL builder to build a trackable URL for your QR Code.

-- Once you have your URL, go to a QR Code generator to create the QR Code.
-(I use The 2D Code QR Code Generator and QR Code Generator from the ZXing Project.)
+- Once you have your URL, go to a free QR Code generator (for example, QR Code Monkey) to create the QR Code.
 Generate your QR Code.
 Download to your computer or device.

 - Use your smartphone and app for reading QR Codes to test your QR Code to make sure it points to the proper web page BEFORE having it printed on your promotional item.